facebook/react-devtools/README.md

 React Developer Tools lets you inspect the React component hierarchy, including component props and state.

-It exists both as a browser extension (for [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) and [Firefox](https://addons.mozilla.org/firefox/addon/react-devtools/)), and as a [standalone app](https://github.com/facebook/react-devtools/tree/master/packages/react-devtools) (works with other environments including Safari, IE, and React Native).
+It exists both as a browser extension (for [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) and [Firefox](https://addons.mozilla.org/firefox/addon/react-devtools/)) and as a [standalone app](https://github.com/facebook/react-devtools/tree/master/packages/react-devtools) (works with other environments including Safari, IE and React Native).

 ![](/images/devtools-full.gif)